 To intensify the shopper experience, retailers globally have rapidly adopted new technologies over the last few years.
-Digital is now globally recognised as a competitive necessity, rather than a “nice to have”.
-But once shopper journeys are digitalised, all empathy disappears.
+Digital is now globally recognized as a competitive necessity, rather than a “nice to have”.
+But once shopper journeys are digitalized, all empathy disappears.
 Ask yourself this: Have you put yourself in the shoes of your shoppers during the design process of your digital shopper journey?

 It’s time to eliminate the guesswork and satisfy your shoppers’ real needs through empathy.

 Aljan de Boer, Head of Inspiration at TrendsActive, recently shared in one of our Studio sessions that 10% of a person’s happiness is based on life conditions whilst 50% is genetic.
 More interesting is that 40% of our happiness results from the activities we engage in.
 Companies can become part of that 40% by building customer-first experiences.

 When introducing new technologies in-store or online, the process often starts with functionality instead of shopper experience, fulfilling the basic needs of a self-service device, an application, or a website.
 Based on research, Harvard Business Review identified a pyramid including all elements of value.
 This research shows that brick-and-mortar stores are twice as likely as online-only retailers to score high on attractiveness, affiliation, and belonging.
 Also, welcoming emotion into the digital shopper journey has proven to have a stronger payoff for loyalty and sustained revenue growth.

 Our colleagues at IceMobile constantly challenge the status quo when it comes to user experience throughout the customer journey.
 While many businesses might see online and offline as two different worlds, we believe that digital experiences should be no different from those in-store.
 For example, physical retail stores might be neat, whilst entering a retailer’s website overloads you with confusing pop-ups and messages such as cookie consent requests, product recalls, closed order slots, to name a few.